 Forward tilt works well at close range, and can lead into a Power Thrust at low percentages.
 Up tilt combos into up air and can set up juggles, though it’s quite a bit weaker than up smash.
 If you chose Chakram as your side special, it’s best used once or twice during your entire training session — the move is completely useless on stages with platforms, however, because Mii Swordfighter’s AI likes angling the projectile downward if they’re standing on a platform.
 Chakram can’t travel through platforms, which makes it rather pointless!
 Finally, down air should only see usage once or twice to secure a safe landing.
 You really have to go light with this move — the AI spams it if you go overboard.

 Mii Swordfighter tends to use down tilt, dash attack, and forward smash whether you like it or not.
 Fortunately, these all work in his favor and don’t need to be taught!
 The AI likes using down tilt at the ledge, and the move does a surprisingly good job of dealing repeated damage to opponents who air dodge in.
 Dash attack is a solid approaching tool, and then forward smash is sometimes used to catch air dodges.
 All in all, not too bad for moves the AI uses regardless of training!
 If any of the explanations listed here were confusing to you, please read our general training guide for more information.
 Special thanks to GamerJohn for contributing Mii Swordfighter’s training information.

 Raid Boss Training

-- Neutral air is a good landing option; meanwhile, forward air and back air should be used for aerial combat to either rack on damage or KO.
+- Neutral air works as a landing option; meanwhile, forward air and back air are best used for aerial combat to either rack on damage or score KOs.

-If you would like to read more amiibo training guides, please follow this link.
+If you would like to read more about amiibo training, please follow this link.